-Benton PUD has been a trusted and foundational part of our community for seventy-eight years.
+Benton PUD has been a trusted and foundational part of our community for more than seventy-five years.
 Throughout our history it has been the highly qualified and dedicated employees who have been the key to achieving our mission and purpose and to establishing Benton PUD as a respected and influential community and regional leader.

-The 2025-2029 Strategic Plan carries on the long tradition of forward thinking and excellence at Benton PUD with an emphasis on continuous improvement in four core functional areas along with increased employee and community engagement.
+The 2024-2028 Strategic Plan carries on the long tradition of forward thinking and excellence at Benton PUD with an emphasis on continuous improvement in four core functional areas along with increased employee and community engagement.

 With the wide array of expected and unexpected opportunities and challenges coming our way, we believe it is critical to reground ourselves and focus on what has gotten us this far.
-The most important part of our Strategic Target recognizes that Value People is at the center of all we do.
+The most important part of our flashy new Strategic Target graphic is recognizing what's at the center of all we do.
 But valuing people cannot just be a slogan, it must be demonstrated through our words and actions.

-Benton PUD's strategic plan continues to aim at the highest good in all we do and sets a course for actions intended to let all employees and our customers know they are valued and are part of something great.
+This revamped version of Benton PUD's strategic plan continues to aim at the highest good in all we do and sets a course for actions intended to let all employees and our customers know they are valued and are part of something great.
 And of course, we remain anchored in our public power heritage and strong customer service focus which has defined us since day one and continues to be the reason for our existence.